 As security on the loan receivable to Biome Grow Inc., the borrower holds approximately 745,000 Common Shares which cannot be sold without the proceeds from any sale being provided to the Company as repayment for the loan until the balance is fully discharged.
-For more information see "Subsequent Events" in "Corporate Highlights and Events" and "Initiation of Proceedings for Loan Repayment" in "Litigation" section of the MD&A.

-As of March 31, 2022, the Company assessed the overall risk of the Loan receivable balance and concluded that no expected credit loss under IFRS 9 was required.
+As of June 30, 2022, the Company assessed the overall risk of the Loan receivable balance and concluded that no expected credit loss under IFRS 9 was required.